 How to make this Crockpot cheeseburger soup recipe

-- Brown the ground beef in a large skillet over medium-high heat; remove cooked beef from pan, drain, and add to slow cooker.
+- Brown the ground beef in a large skillet over medium-high heat; remove cooked beef from pan, drain excess grease, and add to slow cooker.

-- Cook soup on low for 6-8 hours or on low for 3-4 hours, or until potatoes and veggies are tender.
+- Cook soup on low for 6-8 hours or on high for 3-4 hours, or until potatoes and veggies are tender.

-- Add roux and cheese to the soup.
+- Add cheese to the soup.
 Turn slow cooker to high and cook for an additional 30 minutes, stirring a few times until the cheese melts.

 Tips for the best cheeseburger soup